 Pitjantjatjara and Yankunyjtatjara are the two main dialects spoken in by the traditional owners.

-In Pitjantjatjara, the Anangu and in Yankunyjtatjara, the Yanangu is the term used for Aboriginal people from the Western Desert region.
+In Pitjantjatjara and Yankunyjtatjara, the Anangu is the term used for Aboriginal people from the Western Desert region.

-Anangu/Yanangu and their culture have always been associated with Uluru.
-According to Anangu/Yanangu, the landscape was created at the beginning of time by ancestral beings.
+Anangu and their culture have always been associated with Uluru.
+According to Anangu, the landscape was created at the beginning of time by ancestral beings.

 "There is strong and powerful Aboriginal Law in this place.
 There are important songs and stories that we hear from our elders, and we must protect and support this important Law.
 There are sacred things here and this sacred Law is very important.
 It was given to us by our grandfathers and grandmothers, our father and mothers, to hold onto in our heads and in our hearts."Traditional Owner Tony Tjamiwa